dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 ###Poachers

 4 poachers...
-Gunter and his three henchmen... are aboard the _Cattaro_.
+Guenter and his three henchmen... are aboard the _Cattaro_.
 They are trying to smuggle three gorillas to the Chicago Zoo.

-####Gunter Oosthiezen
+####Guenter Oosthiezen

 AC 13, HD2, #At 1 (Rifle/Fisticuffs), Dam 1d8/1d4+2, Mv 40', Sv F2, Ml 12